 - Ultra-comfortable making these suitable for long listening sessions.

 - These headphones are substantially more expensive than the M50xBT2.

-- Excellent audio quality that is both loud and clear.
-But it does lose some sparkle in Bluetooth mode.
+- Excellent audio quality that is loud, accurate, and clear.

 Audio-Technica ATH-M20xBT Review

 If the price tag of the ATH-M50xBT2 is a little high for your liking the ATH-M20xBT is an affordable alternative.
 It might not be as refined as its bigger sibling but it offers superb value for money.

 - A warm and generous sound profile that is fatigue-free.